achraf768/caesar42/README.md

 ### * Task 5

 In the `invoice.js` file, create a function named `getInvoicesMatchingCustomer`.
-This function should take a list of invoice objects and a string as parameters, filtering and returning a list of invoice objects based on the specified customer property.
+This function should take a list of invoice objects and a string as parameters, it should check if the string is included based on the specified customer property of each invoice and returning a list of invoice objects.

 ```javascript
 // invoice.js